mvanthoor/rustic-book/src/board_functionality/introduction.md

 well-versed in the concept of "separation of responsibility", so here's are some examples of what I mean.

-Because I can can determine if a side has a bishop pair or not by just looking at the board, without even using the engine, the function should belong to the board.
+Because we can can determine if a side has a bishop pair or not by just looking at the board, without even using the engine, the function should belong to the board.

 That example should be clear enough.
-The one about moving pieces is a bit more difficult, because... isn't it the _engine_ who moves pieces?
+The one about moving pieces is a bit more difficult, because... isn't it the _engine_ that moves the pieces?
 Let's see.

-I can move a piece from one square to the other by just using the board.
-I don't need the engine for this.
+We can move a piece from one square to the other by just using the board.
+We don't need the engine for this.
 Pick up the piece, put it down somewhere else.
 Thus, the function should be in the board.
 "But, you could make an illegal move", I hear you thinking.
 Yes, indeed.
 But this is the part of "without taking outside information into account."